-Hunting dogs (Lycaon pictus) are formidable hunters, with powerful jaws and long legs.
+Hunting dogs are formidable hunters, with powerful jaws and long legs.
 They are able to run at 60 km/hour.
 (Photo copyright © by Kaj Halberg)

-Hunting dogs, gorging themselves on a Thomson’s gazelle (Eudorcas nasalis).
-(Photo copyright © by Kaj Halberg)
+Hunting dogs, gorging themselves on a Thomson’s gazelle (Eudorcas thomsonii).
+(Photos copyright © by Kaj Halberg)

 Nine hunting dog pups, about four weeks old, tottering about on their short legs outside the den.
 (Photo copyright © by Kaj Halberg)

-At an early stage, South American dogs and foxes split out from the other members of Canini.
-They are a highly diverse group, comprising 10 species, of which 6 rather fox-like animals belong to the genus Lycalopex.
+At an early stage, these dogs and foxes split out from the other members of Canini.
+They are a highly diverse group, comprising 10 species, of which 6 rather fox-like animals belong to the genus Lycalopex (below).
 The other members are the long-legged maned wolf (Chrysocyon brachyurus), the bush dog (Speothos venaticus), the crab-eating fox (Cerdocyon thous), and the short-eared dog (Atelocynus microtis).

-The red fox is the most widespread of all canines, found in the entire Eurasia, with the exception of tropical parts, the entire Arabian Peninsula, North Africa and the Nile Valley, and North America, almost south to the Mexican border.
-It has been introduced to Australia, where it has become a harmful menace to indigenous mammals and birds, and is considered highly invasive.
+The red fox is the most widespread of all canines, found all across Eurasia (except tropical parts), in the Arabian Peninsula, North Africa and the Nile Valley, and in North America, almost south to the Mexican border.
+It has been introduced to Australia, where it has become a menace to indigenous mammals and birds, and is regarded as highly invasive.